 StarFox

 You also have the ability to briefly control your speed with a boost and brake function.
-These are useful for environmental hazards that pop up throughout the levels, like boosting out of the way of falling pillars, and braking to give a door time to open.
-You will rarely need to use them in the course of pursuing and attacking your enemies.
-Both speed functions are limited by a generic engine meter that depletes when either one is used, and recharges in a few seconds.
+These are useful for environmental hazards that pop up throughout the levels, like boosting out of the way of falling pillars, or braking to give a door time to open.
+You will rarely need to use them in combat, or to pursue your enemies.
+Both speed functions are limited by a generic engine meter that depletes when either one is used, but recharges in a few seconds.

 Your three wingmen do actually kill an enemy or two from time to time, so they are worth having around, but mostly this will affect your end-of-level score.
 If a wingman’s shields drop to zero, they will pull out of that level and you’ll take a fairly substantial point hit.
 Otherwise, they serve no direct purpose – though it is amusing to have one say “This one’s mine!” in a reverse of the above situation.
 You can then steal the kill they’re stalking and listen to some angry “waah woobonoo wanah!” curses.